balancetf/balancetf/src/class/heavy/items/minigun.md

 ## Disputed Change #2

 ### Changes from Stock
-* This weapon shoots 3 bullets per ammo
+* This weapon shoots 3 bullets per ammo all at once, in a fixed-equilateral-triangle spread
 * Movement speed while spun is 170hu/s (56%)

 |           Misc           |         |